praingeard/ARP-manipulator/README.txt

     - run.sh : run the executables once they have been installed.
     - cleanup.sh : remove the executables.
 You need to run install.sh again to recompile.
 Also clean logs.
     - uninstall.sh : delete the added files and the unziped archive.
+    - help.sh : shows this document and the description of the other processes if they have been installed

   processes :